runtimeverification/kontrol/src/kontrol/kdist/cheatcodes.md

 The rule also takes the bytes `CALLDATA` and the bytes `RETURNDATA` from the function call data and forwards them, together with the address to be mocked, and forwards them to the `setMockCall` production.
 The `setMockCall` production will update the configuration in order to store the information of the mock call.

+The current implementation of the `mockCall` cheatcode has some limitations:
+- It does not work for mock calls to the address(0) - see test `MockCallTest.testSelectorMockCall()`
+- It does not work if there are multiple mock calls with common prefixes for the same address - see test `MockCallTestFoundry.testMockGetters`

 ```k
     rule [foundry.call.mockCall]:
          <k> #call_foundry SELECTOR ARGS